How Much Does a Porch Cost?

 Double Hipped to Wall Porch Roof Cost

-A double hipped to wall roof is very similar to a pitched roof.
-However, it offers a more traditional look to the property.
-This type of roof is perfect for older properties as they are Elizabethan in design.
+A double hipped to wall roof offers a more traditional look to your porch design.
+This type of roof is perfect for older properties as they take inspiration from the Elizabethan era.

-The average cost of a double hipped to wall porch roof is £50 - £100 per m².
+The average cost of a double hipped to wall porch roof is £50 to £100 per m².

 Double Hipped to Ridge Porch Roof Cost

-The average cost of a double hippped to ridge porch roof is £25 - £60 per m².
+The average cost of a double hipped to ridge porch roof is £25 to £60 per m².

 Single Hipped Porch Roof Cost